-An extremely rare and superb quality oak butterfly joint dining table and matching six rush seated chairs (4+2) by
+An extremely rare and superb quality oak butterfly joint refectory dining table

-one of the top Cotswold craftsmen, Oliver George Morel; c1950.
-An early work and of excellent provenance.
+An early work and with excellent provenance.

-Table approx: h: 28" d: 27" w: 68"
+Table approx: h: 28" w: 27" l: 68"

 Early pieces by Oliver Morel are exceptionally rare and hardly ever appear on the open market.